Frozen pipes create big problems during cold weather

 MARSHFIELD, Mo. – Water has a unique property: It expands as it freezes.
 This puts tremendous pressure on whatever is containing it, including metal or plastic pipes.
 No matter the strength of the container, expanding water can cause pipes to break.

-“Pipes that freeze most frequently are those that are exposed to severe cold, like outdoor hose bibs and water supply pipes,” said Bob Schultheis, natural resource engineering specialist for University of Missouri Extension.
+“Pipes that freeze most frequently are those that are exposed to severe cold, like outdoor hose bibs and water supply pipes,” said Bob Schultheis, retired natural resource engineering specialist for University of Missouri Extension.
 “Pipes located in unheated interior areas like crawl spaces, attics, garages, kitchen cabinets, and pipes that run against exterior walls are especially subject to freezing.”

 Schultheis recommends installing specific products made to insulate water pipes like a pipe sleeve, or installing UL-listed heat tape, heat cable or similar materials on exposed water pipes.
 Many such products are available at your local building supplies retailer.